EndPointCorp/end-point-blog/2011/08/31/building-xpdf-on-ubuntu.html.md

-It may happen that you need to use [Xpdf](http://foolabs.com/xpdf/), even though it no longer ships with [Ubuntu](http://www.ubuntu.com/) and is considered ... outdated? buggy? insecure?
-In any case, it still renders some PDFs that [Poppler](http://poppler.freedesktop.org/)-based viewers such as [Evince](http://projects.gnome.org/evince/) don't, or allows some troublesome PDFs to print as fonts and line art instead of a rasterized mess.
+It may happen that you need to use [Xpdf](https://www.xpdfreader.com/), even though it no longer ships with [Ubuntu](https://www.ubuntu.com/) and is considered ... outdated? buggy? insecure?
+In any case, it still renders some PDFs that [Poppler](https://poppler.freedesktop.org/)-based viewers such as [Evince](https://wiki.gnome.org/Apps/Evince) don’t, or allows some troublesome PDFs to print as fonts and line art instead of a rasterized mess.

-Here's how I built and installed xpdf 3.02 on Ubuntu 11.04 (Natty Narwhal) x86_64:
+Here’s how I built and installed xpdf 3.02 on Ubuntu 11.04 (Natty Narwhal) x86_64:

 ```bash
 sudo apt-get install libfreetype6-dev libmotif-dev